somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

 You must make the following changes to the sample configuration:

 * Insert a `path` section for each log file you want to monitor in `$PATH_TO_LOG_FILE`.
-  It is possible to insert a prospector configuration (with `paths` and `fields` etc) for each file that filebeat should monitor
+  It is possible to insert a input configuration (with `paths` and `fields` etc) for each file that filebeat should monitor

 * Specify the type of the events in `$TYPE`.
 Humio will use the type field to decide which parser it will use to parse the incoming events.
   This is done by specifying the `type` field in the fields section.
 See the Parsing Data section below.